bmilojkovic/livewallpaper-joseki-plugin/README.md

 * Install livewallpaper from your distro, or from [here](https://launchpad.net/livewallpaper)
-* Open up install.sh and make sure that the path to livewallpaper is correct
+* Open up install_plugin.sh and make sure that the path to livewallpaper is correct
-* ./install.sh
+* ./install_plugin.sh